Matthew Darling, DMA

 Dr. Matthew Darling (Professor of Music) has taught and headed the percussion area at Fresno State since 1991.
-Dr. Darling has appeared as a soloist, performer, adjudicator, clinician, conductor, and/or presenter throughout the United States at festivals, universities, state and international music conventions, including the Percussive Arts Society (PASIC), California Music Educators Association, and California Band Directors Association.
-In addition to teaching, Dr. Darling is the principal timpanist/percussionist with the Music in the Mountains Festival Orchestra (Nevada City, CA), principal timpanist with the Sacramento Choral Society Orchestra, and principal percussionist with the Fresno based Orpheus chamber ensemble.
+He has appeared as a soloist, performer, adjudicator, clinician, conductor, and/or presenter throughout the United States at festivals, universities, state and international music conventions, including the Percussive Arts Society (PASIC), California Music Educators Association, and California Band Directors Association.
+As a performer, Dr. Darling is the principal timpanist/percussionist with the Music in the Mountains Festival Orchestra (Nevada City, CA), principal timpanist with the Sacramento Choral Society Orchestra and Fresno Community Chorus, and principal percussionist with the Fresno based Orpheus chamber ensemble.
 He also actively performs with the Fresno Philharmonic, Sacramento Philharmonic, and Modesto Symphony.
-For years he performed regularly with the Arizona MusicFest Orchestra and the former Sacramento Symphony, and has also performed with the San Francisco Ballet Orchestra, New Mexico Symphony Orchestra, Reno Philharmonic, Phoenix Symphony, Tucson Symphony, Modesto Symphony, California Symphony, and Bear Valley Music Festival Orchestra.
+For years he performed regularly with the Arizona MusicFest Orchestra and the former Sacramento Symphony, and has also performed with the San Francisco Ballet Orchestra, New Mexico Symphony Orchestra, Reno Philharmonic, Phoenix Symphony, Tucson Symphony, and California Symphony.
 Dr. Darling has appeared professionally as a soloist with numerous organizations, including the Music in the Mountains Orchestra, the Merced Symphony, Orpheus, and the Percussion Ensembles at the University of New Mexico, University of Arizona, University of South Dakota, Southern Oregon University and Sacramento State University.
-In addition, Dr. Darling has performed as a percussionist for National Tours of Wicked and The Producers.
+In addition, Dr. Darling has performed as a percussionist for Fresno stops of national tours of Wicked (2011 & 2014) and The Producers.